readthelod/readthelod.github.io/reading-clubs.md

-#### Join our mailing list!
+#### Join our mailing list! 📢
- 📢:loudspeaker: Sign up to receive the latest updates on polls, meetings, and announcements.
+Sign up to receive the latest updates on polls, meetings, and announcements.
 Subscribe to our newsletter by emailing: <news@readthelod.org>